hasansyhe/compiling-assembly-code/README.md

-# ASS-Assembly
+# compiling-assembly-code
-Alex-Shell-Script is shell script for linux operating system to convert assembly file [.asm, .s]  into executable files.
+this script will help you to compile assembly code into executable file without writing a lot of commands in terminal put this script with your assembly code file, and to learn how to do this read below how to.
 # How to Use

-**if you want to compile without run output file**
+**Compile Without Executing Output File**
 ```
 ./ass_assembly.sh filename
 ```
-**if you want to compile and execute the output file**
+**Compile With Executing Output File**
 ```
 ./ass_assembly.sh filename run
 ```
 # WAIT
-*Do not write the format file after file name*
+*Do not write the extension after file name*
 ```
-Instead of this go inside the script file and change format_original_asm`s value
+Instead of this go inside the script file and change format_original_asm`s value.
 ```